voytech/tabulate/README.md

 ### Library of attributes.

-You can use attributes for various purposes - for styling, for formatting, hooking with data and so on.
+You may need attributes for various reasons - for styling, for formatting, hooking with data and so on.

 Currently, with tabulate-core + tabulate-excel you will get following attributes included:

 #### Table attributes
-- Filter and sort attribute (Excel only),
+- `FilterAndSortAttribute` - Filter and sort attribute (Excel only) enables filtering and sorting of excel table.
-- Template file attribute
+- `TemplateFileAttribute` - Template file attribute allows to interpolate template with data set

 #### Column attributes
-- Column width attribute
+- `ColumnWidthAttribute` - Column width attribute sets the width of column.

 #### Row attribtues
-- Row height attribute
+- `RowHeightAttribute` - Row height attribute  sets the height of row.

 #### Cell attribtues
-- Cell text style attribute,
+- `CellTextStylesAttribute` - Cell text style attribute allows to control general text related style attributes.
-- Cell border attribute,
+- `CellBordersAttribute` - Cell border attribute allows to set borders,
-- Cell background attribute,
+- `CellBackgroundAttribute` - Cell background attribute allows to set background color and fill,
-- Cell text alignment attribute
+- `CellAlignmentAttribute` -Cell text alignment attribute sets text vertical and horizontal alignment

 Typical usage scenario for selected attributes:
 ```kotlin